How to make data protection part of your scale-up's DNA

 Adopting the right data protection mindset

-The truth is, data protection isn’t an isolated entity, but something that will run throughout your business.
+The truth is, data protection compliance isn’t an isolated entity, but something that will run throughout your business.
 Bad protection processes can lead to other consequences – such as wasting resources and missing valuable opportunities – so the right mindset is a #1 priority.
 After all, data protection is about human rights, so you need to take it seriously.
 It’s also public, so you can't hide from it.

 At Trust Keith, we’re determined to help businesses realise that data protection can be simple, fun, and interesting.
-No COO should approach data protection as a daunting, impossibly complicated task – because it doesn’t have to be!
+No one should approach data protection as a daunting, impossibly complicated task – because it doesn’t have to be!
 With simple steps in place and the correct guidance and frameworks to follow, data protection can be easily followed – giving you the peace of mind that you’re doing the right thing.

 Instead of seeing data protection as this huge wall to climb over, embrace it, own it, and see it as the valuable opportunity it is to build trust and confidence with your customers and stakeholders.